donut-party/donut-docs-site/content/docs/system/tutorial/02-implementing-behavior-with-signal-handlers.md

 That covers it for signal handling!
 This should be enough to allow you to get you writing components that can start and stop themselves, and who doesn't want that??
 Next, let's look at how to work with more than one component.

+## Summary

+* Signal handlers return _component instances_
+* A component's instance is passed in to its signal handler via the `::ds/instance` key
+* You typically use `::ds/start` and `::ds/stop` signal handlers to start and stop a component
+* You can pass in component configuration with the `::ds/config` key
+* You can modify component definitions with regular ol' core functions or with override syntax

 ## Further reading